bcmi/DreamCom-Image-Composition/README.md

 Our MureCom dataset is available in the `/MureCom` folder.
 This folder consists of 32 subject subfolders, where each subfolder contains the following data:

 - **Backgrounds**: Each subfolder includes 20 background images corresponding to that subject.
 These background images are stored in the `bg` folder together with their bounding boxes.
 - **Foregrounds**: Each subfolder includes 3 sets of foreground images, with each set containing 5 images.
-The foreground images are stored in the `fg`, `fg1`, and `fg2` folders together with their masks.
+The foreground images are stored in the `fg1`, `fg2`, and `fg3` folders together with their masks.